RouninMedia/setsumei/function.md

  */
 ```

-## TypeScript Example of Function Signature
+## TypeScript Example of Function Signature:

 ```
 /**